Review: SACREN (2019)

-If the film had picked one idea and ran with it, or integrated the elements better it might have had a chance.
+If the film had picked one idea and ran with it, or integrated the elements better, it might have had a chance.
 But the constant changing of plotting and styles along with the random use of slow motion and other effects kill it.
 Sacren never comes together or feels like a whole film.

 Neither of Henderson’s that I’ve seen shorts felt this way.
 They were tight, focused and used their time wisely.
 That may be due to the fact both were written by Michael Coulombe (Stalk).
 Sacren was written by Henderson, McGann and Umeko.
-Henderson may be one of those directors who needs a good writer or co-writer.
+Henderson may be one of those directors who need a good writer or co-writer.

-Whatever the reason though, Sacren was a big disappointment for me and it’ll be a waste of time for you.
+Whatever the reason though, Sacren was a big disappointment for me, and it’ll be a waste of time for you.